ishkining/django-react-project/README.md

 ### 6 hour (19.02.2023 - 8:26 AM)

 Basics of React: conditions, loops, etc. and then I have problems with Router rn.

+### 7 hour (19.02.2023 - 10:09 AM)

+I have problems w/ Routers but I can move throught that and rn problems w/ rendering context.